Daniel Henney: Career

-While modelling in South Korea for Olympus in 2005, he was scouted by a talent manager who got Henney a role in the Korean drama My Lovely Sam Soon, aka My Name is Kim Sam Soon.
+While modelling in South Korea for Olympus in 2005, he was scouted by a talent manager who got Henney a role in the Korean drama My Lovely Sam Soon.
 Henney, who did not speak any Korean, was cast as an Asian American physician Henry Kim who struggled with the language.
 He played a supporting role in a love triangle between female lead Hee-jin (Jung Ryeo-won) and restaurateur Hyun Jin-heon (Hyun Bin).
 The show was widely popular, with over half of South Korean households estimated to have watched the finale.
 Henney then starred in another romantic drama Spring Waltz as Philip, a foreign music manager, in 2006.
 He resumed his modeling career when he was featured in a Bean Pole campaign with Gwyneth Paltrow.

 Henney made his feature film debut in another romantic comedy Seducing Mr. Perfect (2006), which coincided with pop star and actor Rain's debut in I'm a Cyborg, But That's OK (2006).
 His second film, My Father, won multiple awards in South Korea and Henney became the first foreigner to sweep all the major cinema awards in the Best New Actor category.
 He later learned the language and appeared on a few variety shows, such as Family Outing.

 His first American role was as Agent Zero in the film X-Men Origins: Wolverine (2009).

-In the fall season of 2009, he played "Dr. David Lee" in the CBS television drama Three Rivers.
+In the fall season of 2009, he played Dr. David Lee in the CBS television drama Three Rivers.

 In 2010, Henney returned to South Korea television for KBS2's The Fugitive: Plan B, alongside Rain and actress Lee Na-young.
 Since 2012, Henney has appeared in several American TV series.
 In 2014, Henney voiced Tadashi Hamada in Disney's Big Hero 6.

 Henney starred as Special Agent Matt Simmons in the American television series Criminal Minds: Beyond Borders, a spin-off of Criminal Minds, for two seasons from 2016 to 2017.
 After the Beyond Borders's cancellation, it was announced in June 2017 that Henney's Matt Simmons would continue on Criminal Minds as a series regular for season 13.
 He remained a part of the cast until the original series concluded in season 15.

-In September 2019, Henney was cast in the supporting role of Lan Mandragoran in Amazon Video's adaptation of Robert Jordan's fantasy epic The Wheel of Time.
+In September 2019, Henney was cast in the supporting role of Lan Mandragoran in Amazon Prime Video's adaptation of Robert Jordan's fantasy epic The Wheel of Time.